Training Provider Frequently Asked Questions

 Technological advancements are often highly beneficial to users and the E-Portfolio is proving this.
 It allows learners to clearly see the criteria for the qualification and answer questions/submit evidence in one place for the Tutor or Assessor to mark.
 As feedback is offered, changes and progress can be tracked showing a clear learning journey.
 For Tutors, it highlights pieces that need marking and allows IQA and EQA tracking, enabling everyone to be on the same page (literally!)

 There is a 1 off joining fee that is paid at the time of first application to iPET Network.
-This fee is not repeated, however, there is a bi-annual membership fee to continue offering iPET Network qualifications that includes EQA audits.
+This fee is not repeated, you will only then pay for each registration.

 We positively encourage our Training Providers to work together and many are happy for new Training Providers to join their courses to understand the delivery method.
 However, this is entirely at the Training Provider's discretion and may incur costs.